dmauser/Lab/AZVPNGW/PacketCapture/README.md

 This is Powershell script the leverages AzVirtualnetworkGatewayPacketCapture cmdlets to facilitate network packet captures on Azure Gateways.
 More information: [Configure packet captures for VPN gateways](https://docs.microsoft.com/en-us/azure/vpn-gateway/packet-capture).
 The biggest adavantage of this feature is it allows customers have now to obtain their own Azure VPN Gateway network captures without open a support ticket.

-  **Note:** This only works for Azure VPN Gateways and are not applicable for other types of Azure Gateways such as ExpressRoute or Application Gateway.
+  **Note:** This only works for Azure VPN Gateways and is not applicable for other types of Azure Gateways such as ExpressRoute or Application Gateway.

 ## Prerequisites